 Favorite quote from the author:

 The one thing that changes everything.
-That’s the byline of the book, and it couldn’t be more accurate.
+That’s the byline of The Speed Of Trust, and it couldn’t be more accurate.

 Since The 7 Habits Of Highly Effective People was my biggest hit with Four Minute Books so far, I thought I’d give another one of Stephen Covey’s books a go.